 Every lot shall have a buildable area consisting of land with soils, slopes and a shape suitable for the location of all of the following: building site, septic system leaching field and reserve field, including required setbacks, well water supply source with required separating distances, storm water retention areas and drainage areas and a driveway corridor.
 Such buildable areas shall be clearly shown on the Site Development Plan.

-Where the Commission determines it is necessmy to meet the standards and requirements of these Regulations it may require that:

-the buildable area of any or all lot(s) shall be shown on the Record Subdivision Map; and

-a note shall be shown on the Record Subdivision Map specifying the specific development activity or activities (house site, driveway, septic, etc.) that must be limited to the designated "Buildable Area".

 No parcel or any other remnant of land unsuitable for building shall be left in any subdivision.
 The Commission may determine that any parcel of land, regardless of size, shall be unsuitable for building if it: